Clint Myers

 Clint Myers is a retired college softball and college baseball coach, who previously served as head coach of the Arizona State Sun Devils softball team and the Auburn Tigers softball team.
 In 12 seasons coaching softball, he won a pair of Women's College World Series championships and appeared in seven others.

-His tenure at Auburn ended amid allegations of pursuing inappropriate relationships with students.
+His tenure at Auburn ended amid allegations of his son, Associate Head Coach Corey Myers, pursuing inappropriate relationships with students.